 3. Shatavari (Asparagus racemosus)

 Shatavari acts as an excellent tonic for women.
 It also calms the mind, induces sleep and much more.
 It balances Vata and Pitta doshas in the body.
 It has cold potency.
 It is quite useful in bleeding disorders like – endometriosis.
-It also improves nourishment in females.
-It is anti-inflammatory thus helps in reducing swelling caused due to endometriosis.
-It also balances the hormones.
+Improves nourishment in females.
+Anti-inflammatory thus helps in reducing swelling caused due to endometriosis, and balances the hormones.

 4. Turmeric (Curcuma longa)